bengilbertcodes/inaspace/TESTING.md

 All tests pass.

 ## Unresolved Bugs
-- The overlapping bookings validation message doesn't display.
-This was working up until day before submission so I have not been able to find a fix by the deadline.
 - On Android devices, the timepicker disappears when the keyboard overlay renders.
 Times can still be manually typed and a longer press on the input field can return the timepicker but this is not an ideal solution.
 I intend to fix this for future builds.